Femi-tech/Blockchain/README.md

 ### Import the keystore file from the node1/keystore directory into MyCrypto.
 This will import the private key.
 ![Configure Genesis](Screenshots/UTC-select.PNG)

+### Congrats your rich! well not really, this is the balance that was pre-funded for this account in the genesis configuration; these millions of ETH tokens are just for testing purposes.
+### Now we're going to send a transaction to ourselves to test it out.
+Follow the next steps.
+### Send a transaction from the node1 account to the node2 account.
 ![Configure Genesis](Screenshots/send-transaction.PNG)

+### Confirm the transaction by clicking "Send Transaction", and the "Send" button in the pop-up window.
 ![Configure Genesis](Screenshots/confirm-transaction.PNG)

+### Click the Check TX Status when the green message pops up, confirm the logout:
 ![Configure Genesis](Screenshots/TX-Broadcast.PNG)

+### You should see the transaction go from Pending to Successful in around the same block time you set in the genesis.
+### You can click the Check TX Status button to update the status.
 ![Configure Genesis](Screenshots/successful-transaction.PNG)

+## Congratulations, you just created a blockchain and sent a transaction!